Being a Latter-Day Saint and a Black American: Crushes, Songs

-I had a crush on Kathy!
+I had a crush on Esther!
 It was a youthful crush, we both innocent youth.
 I am Black and she is White.
 At the time, I and much of society did not think that it was appropriate for White people and Black people to date and marry.
 Mrs. Connell, my third-grade teacher (rest her soul), had taught me that Blacks and Whites do not go together.
 The book Moroni Saw Me goes into detail about that.

 Latter-day Saint Meeting House

-“I would like you to sing in the ward talent show.”
-She had heard me singing in the church choir, being the director, and thought that it would be a good idea for me to sing in the Ward Talent Show.
+“I would like you to sing in the talent show.”
+She had heard me singing in the choir, being the director, and thought that it would be a good idea for me to sing in the Ward Talent Show.
 Not waiting for a response, she showed me the music.

 “Uh, I can’t sing this,” I lied.
 It was a rock song.
-Already I was attending church with White people and I am being asked to cross over musically to the White side!
-I was embarrassed.
-I had received some flack about my new faith that took me away from the traditional Black church and into the multiculturalism of the Latter-day Saints Christian church, a.k.a. mostly White people church.
+Already I was attending church with White people and I am being asked to cross over musically to the White side, I thought, or that's what I remember thinking.

-“Don’t be shy, Rodric,” she singingly accused instead—seeing through to my insecurity.
-“You can sing this song," she said revealing the song A Whole New World (R&B version sang by Peabo Bryson and Regina Belle) "with Kathy."
+“Don’t be shy, Rodric,” she singingly accused instead—seeing through my insecurity.
+“You can sing this song," she said revealing the song "A Whole New World" (R&B version sang by Peabo Bryson and Regina Belle), "with Esther."

 “Okay,” I responded as she put the sheet music in my hands ushering me off to the girl I crushed on to sing!
-I would sing only, mind you, only because it was Katie that I sang with!
-I knew I loved Kathy when we sang A Whole New World from the Disney movie Aladdin together.
+I would sing only, mind you, only because it was Kathy that I sang with!
+I knew I "loved" Esther when we sang "A Whole New World" from the Disney movie Aladdin together.

 © 2018 Rodric Anthony Johnson